Japanese Expanded Cinema Research

 Expanded cinema is moving image works that are not intended to be shown in a traditional, sit-in screenings, but take various forms such as multi-media installations or performances, and may include media formats such as slide projectors, transparencies, film, the projector equipment, light, and shadow, etc. Expanded cinema has been a subject of curatorial and academic attention in the past few years.
 While the recent activities are necessary and welcome, there has been a tendency for museums and collections to focus on European and North American case studies.
 Our project aims to contribute to this renewal of interest while attempting to internationalize the field.

-This project is made possible by a grant from the Andy Warhol Foundation.
+This project has been made possible by a grant from the Andy Warhol Foundation.